-Mythbuster.
-If Texas caps the Top Ten Percent Plan, more than 15,000 top students from Texas high schools will no longer be guaranteed admission to Texas' top universities.
-Find out how many of your high school students will be denied admission at http://www.idra.org/Education_Policy.htm/ by school and county.
+Mythbuster: If Texas caps the Top Ten Percent Plan, more than

+15,000 top students from Texas high schools will no longer be guaranteed admission to Texas' top universities.
+Find out how many of your high school students will be denied admission at www.idra.org/Education_Policy.htm/.